Ultimate Pottery Glazing Tools & Supplies Guide

 Glaze Safety Equipment: Goggles, Mask, Gloves, etc.

 Before handling any ceramics or equipment in your clay studio, ensure you are safe from any harm.
-Have your personal protective gear ready to use whenever you need them.
+Have your personal protective gear ready to use whenever you need it.

 Apron

-An apron offers an extra layer of protection to keep your clothes shielded from dirt.
-And what is more, aprons with pockets are quite convenient since you can keep some of your tools on you while working.
+An apron offers an extra layer of protection, keeping your clothes shielded from dirt.
+And what is more, aprons with pockets are quite convenient since you can keep some of your tools with you while working.

-Choosing the best apron may not be a simple task as it sounds.
+Choosing the best apron may not be as simple as it sounds.
 I have compiled this list of the four aprons that could be ideal for your pottery work.
 Have a look at these four choices and what they have to offer.

 Mask